EMoschos/great-read/README.md

   ```
   ▶️
   Run 'node index.js' from the CLI and follow the prompts.
-  There are a series of questions need to be answered in order to populate the required fields.
+  There are a series of questions need to be answered in order to populate the required fields such as Title, Description, inatallation, Usage, License, Contribution, Username and Email.
   There are no restrictions if no response is provided.
 The app has been left in this state so that you can create a README skeleton to come back to later or if some info you don't have on hand.
   Once all the questions have been answered the README.md will be created.
 The README is fully editable after this point.
   There are links in the README that will work based on information inputted such as the GitHub link and the license more info link.
 Contents links are also fully functional.
   ```
+  [Click Here](https://drive.google.com/file/d/1E2A8xLK1-LCit38cN1gjAiT3uvxBWW8T/view) to see a walkthrough video 🎥 of the app in action!

   ## License